P H Holt Foundation

 Overview

-The PH Holt Foundation was established in 2006 to continue the charitable legacy of Philip Henry Holt and his brother Alfred, who founded the Ocean Steam Ship Company Ltd. (Blue Funnel Line) in 1865.
+The PH Holt Foundation was established in 2006 to continue the charitable legacy of Philip Henry Holt and Alfred Holt, who founded the Ocean Steam Ship Company Ltd. (Blue Funnel Line) in 1866.
 The brothers were keen philanthropists who established many of Liverpool's most cherished educational and arts institutions.
 The foundation commenced grant-making activity on 1 April 2007, with a mission of “Creating a better future for communities on Merseyside.”
-With an annual grant budget of up to ??600,000, the foundation awarded 110 grants totaling ??866,000 in its most recent reporting year, and has distributed over ??4 million in the past decade.
+The foundation has distributed £4 million through 1,000 grants over the past decade, awarding grants totaling up to £600,000 annually.
 The foundation is especially interested in supporting small and medium-sized organisations that are actively engaged in their communities, conscious of the challenges faced, and seeking to bring about positive change in the Merseyside region.

 Funding Priorities